Five Dances

 Where to Watch Five Dances

 Five Dances is available to watch free on The Roku Channel Free, Tubi TV and Kanopy.
-It's also available to stream, download and buy on demand at Apple TV, Amazon, Google Play and Vudu.
+It's also available to stream, download and buy on demand at Amazon, Google Play and Vudu.
 Some platforms allow you to rent Five Dances for a limited time or purchase the movie and download it to your device.

 • Release Date